 This code will print Change the color to red 0, green 160, and blue 255.
 Try changing the value of msg to see the code from the other arms run.

-For enum variants without any, like Message::Quit, we can’t destructure the value any further.
-We can only match on the literal Message::Quit value, and there are no variables in that pattern.
+For enum variants without any data, like Message::Quit, we can’t destructure the value any further.
+We can only match on the literal Message::Quit value, and no variables are in that pattern.

-For struct-like enum variants such as Message::Move, we can use a pattern similar to the pattern we specify to match structs.
-After the variant name, we place curly brackets and then list the fields with variables so that we break apart the pieces to use in the code for this arm.
+For struct-like enum variants, such as Message::Move, we can use a pattern similar to the pattern we specify to match structs.
+After the variant name, we place curly brackets and then list the fields with variables so we break apart the pieces to use in the code for this arm.
+Here we use the shorthand form as we did in Listing 18-13.

-For tuple-like enum variants, like Message::Write that holds a tuple with one element, and Message::ChangeColor that holds a tuple with three elements, the pattern is similar to the pattern we specify to match tuples.
+For tuple-like enum variants, like Message::Write that holds a tuple with one element and Message::ChangeColor that holds a tuple with three elements, the pattern is similar to the pattern we specify to match tuples.
 The number of variables in the pattern must match the number of elements in the variant we’re matching.

 Destructuring References

-When the value we’re matching to our pattern contains a reference, we need to destructure the reference from the value, which we can do can by specifying a & in the pattern.
-This lets us get a variable holding the value that the reference points to rather than getting a variable that holds the reference.
-This is especially useful in closures where we have iterators that iterate over references, but we want to use the values in the closure rather than the references.
+When the value we’re matching to our pattern contains a reference, we need to destructure the reference from the value, which we can do by specifying a & in the pattern.
+Doing so lets us get a variable holding the value that the reference points to rather than getting a variable that holds the reference.
+This technique is especially useful in closures where we have iterators that iterate over references, but we want to use the values in the closure rather than the references.

-The example in Listing 18-16 iterates over references to Point instances in a vector, and destructures both the reference and the struct so we can perform calculations on the x and y values easily:
+The example in Listing 18-16 iterates over references to Point instances in a vector, and destructures the reference and the struct so we can perform calculations on the x and y values easily:

 let points = vec![